actions-marketplace-validations/HagiCode-org_haginotifier/README.md

 2. Go to Group Settings > Group Chat > Chatbots > Add Robot
 3. Select "Custom Bot" and configure it
 4. Copy the Webhook URL

+## Migration Guide

+### Migrating from Per-Repository to Organization-level Secret

+If you currently have the `FEISHU_WEBHOOK_URL` secret configured in multiple repositories, you can migrate to organization-level secrets for easier management.

+**Step-by-step migration:**

+1. **Create the organization-level secret** (see Option 1 above)
+2. **Configure access settings** to select which repositories can use the secret
+3. **Verify** that at least one repository's workflow runs successfully
+4. **Optional cleanup**: Remove the `FEISHU_WEBHOOK_URL` secret from individual repositories

+**Migration verification checklist:**

+- [ ] Organization-level secret `FEISHU_WEBHOOK_URL` has been created
+- [ ] Access settings are configured for the correct repositories
+- [ ] At least one workflow using the organization secret runs successfully
+- [ ] Notification is received in Feishu

+**Rollback plan:**

+If you encounter any issues, you can easily rollback:
+1. Re-create the `FEISHU_WEBHOOK_URL` secret in individual repositories
+2. No changes to workflow files are needed

 ### 3. Reference a Specific Version